-Lexus RX 450h interior & comfort
+Lexus RX 450h interior, dashboard & comfort

 Conservative styling doesn’t detract from the high-quality and well equipped Lexus RX 450h interior

 In spite of its eye-catching exterior design, the Lexus RX's interior is considerably less extrovert.
 It even looks a little dated next to some of the cooler, more contemporary styles employed by the likes of Audi or Volvo.
 But the quality is undeniably high, with the attractive materials put together beautifully.

 The Lexus dashboard isn’t perfect from an ergonomic perspective, but it works well enough.
 There are two large dials in front of the driver, plus a centrally mounted analogue clock, which gives the dashboard a traditional feel.
 A tablet-style screen juts out of the dashboard above the centre console: this is now a touchscreen thanks to latest facelift, making the awkward-to-use touchpad less of an irritation.